Oil prices up on U.S.-China trade talk hopes, OPEC cuts

-LONDON (Reuters) - Oil prices rose on Tuesday, supported by hopes that talks in Beijing between U.S. and Chinese officials might defuse a trade dispute between the world’s two biggest economies, while OPEC-led supply cuts also tightened markets.
+LONDON (Reuters) - Oil prices extended gains on Tuesday, supported by hopes that talks in Beijing between U.S. and Chinese officials might defuse a trade dispute between the world’s two biggest economies, while OPEC-led supply cuts also tightened markets.

-U.S. Commerce Secretary Wilbur Ross said on Monday that there was a “very good chance” of reaching a settlement, while China’s Foreign Ministry said Beijing had the “good faith” to resolve trade friction with the United States.
+U.S. Commerce Secretary Wilbur Ross said on Monday there was a “very good chance” of reaching a settlement, while China’s foreign ministry said Beijing had the “good faith” to resolve trade friction with the United States.

 Some analysts warned, however, that the relationship between the superpowers remained shaky and tensions could flare anew.